 ICFs combine EPS, one of the finest insulating materials, with one of the strongest, structural building materials—steel reinforced concrete.
 The result is a wall system of unmatched energy efficiency, strength, noise reduction, and ultimate comfort.

 ICF construction greatly reduces energy costs and is ideal for residential, commercial and remodeling applications.
 Cornerstone Custom Construction provides professional installation expertise in this specialized field.

 “We made the switch to ICFs from block and have been very satisfied.
 Cornerstone is the local expert on ICFs and delivers a quality product on a timely basis at a price which is competitive with block”

 —Kurt Erickson, Quality Home Transformations, Inc.

-"I highly recommend Cornerstone Custom Construction, Inc. as your ICF and flatwork sub, particularly if you are a first-time ICF builder.
-The guidance and attention to detail given by Kelly and his crew will bring trouble-free success to your ICF projects and their efficiency will be good for your bottom line."
+"I highly recommend Cornerstone Custom Construction, Inc. as your ICF and flatwork sub, particularly if you are a first-time ICFs builder.
+The guidance and attention to detail given by Kelly and his crew will bring trouble-free success to your ICFs projects and their efficiency will be good for your bottom line."

 —Donald S. Kotoski - Providence Homes, Inc.

-“Cornerstone Custom Construction is without a question truly committed to high-quality ICF and building technology.”
+“Cornerstone Custom Construction is without a question truly committed to high-quality ICFs and building technology.”

 —Ted Capistrant, The Profit Builder’s Network